 Information You Can Find in Our Guide:

-Read further for full details on how to apply for FHA loan assistance and the documentation required when applying.
-You will also learn where to apply for FHA loan approval so that you can be on your way to home ownership.
+Read further for helpful information on applying for FHA loan assistance and the documentation required when applying.
+You will also learn about where to apply for FHA loan approval.

 Along with meeting credit score requirements when learning how to apply for FHA loan assistance, borrowers must contribute to the home purchase by making a down payment of at least 3.5 percent of the purchase price.
 Borrowers may be able to use gift funds for their down payments.
 However, the FHA has strict guidelines regarding the amount and source of the gift.
 Borrowers should consult with their lenders for details on gifts for down payments.